AlhusseinZaghloul/Appium-Mobile-Test-Automation-Framework-For-Swaglabs/README.md

-# Swaglabs Appium Mobile Test Automation Framework
+# Appium Mobile Test Automation Framework For Swaglabs

 ## Table of Contents